aurelia/site-generator/lib/app/docs/api/templating/index.md

 * `bindingContext: Object` - The primary binding context that this view is data-bound to.
 * `container: Container` - The Dependency Injection Container that was used to create this View instance.
+* `controller: Controller` - The Controller instance that owns this View.
 * `fragment: ` - Contains the DOM Nodes which represent this View.
 If the view was created via the &quot;enhance&quot; API, this will be an Element, otherwise it will be a DocumentFragment.
 If not created via &quot;enhance&quot; then the fragment will only contain nodes when the View is detached from the DOM.
 * `overrideContext: Object` - The override context which contains properties capable of overriding those found on the binding context.
 * `viewFactory: ViewFactory` - The ViewFactory that built this View instance.